oleitao/llm-test/project/README.md

 ---

-These files work together to create a full-stack RAG application that retrieves Fabrizio Romano's tweets, provides answers using the Groq LLM, and collects user feedback.
+These files work together to create a full-stack RAG application that retrieves Elon Musk's tweets, provides answers using the Groq LLM, and collects user feedback.
 The app can be run either with Docker (for a fully containerized setup) or without Docker (locally using Python and MongoDB).

 API KEY: 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